-03/2017: New study led by our phd student Nichola Plowman about ant-plants in New Guinea was highlighted in a blog of Department of Zoology, University in Cambridge
+03/2017: Study led by our phd student Nichola Plowman about ant-plants in New Guinea was highlighted in a blog of Department of Zoology, University in Cambridge

 Photo credit: Tom Fayle.
 Domatia of the most abundant myrmecophytes in this study. (a) Myristica subalulata with ant genus Anonychomyrma, (b) Chisocheton lasiocarpus and (c) Ryparosa amplifolia with ant genus Podomyrma.